artemsaraiev/pd_backend_dev/api/AuthorRegistryAPI.md

 - nothing

 **Effects:**
-- returns the author document or null
+- returns the author document.
+Returns an array with one dictionary if the author exists, or an empty array if the author does not exist.

 **Request Body:**
 ```json